zpainter/iassist/content/about/general-assembly-minutes-1999.md

 the printer.
-The process is as follows: rticles are first sent to Juri Stratford for editorial work, then to Walter Piovesan for layout, and then simultaneiously to Chuck Humphrey for mounting on the WWW site, and to Kinko\'s for duplicating.
+The process is as follows: rticles are first sent to Juri Stratford for editorial work, then to Walter Piovesan for layout, and then simultaneiously to Chuck Humphrey for mounting on the WWW site, and to Kinko's for duplicating.
 W Treadwell produces the labels.

 W Treadwell is also putting together a membership directory for publication and distribution.
 G Haley manages the Association listservs,